Floer trajectories and stabilizing divisors: Floer trajectories

-is the non-negative part, where the last isomorphism is induced from the natural orientations on the components of the boundary $\partial C$.
+We introduce notation for moduli spaces of marked strips as follows.
 A {\em marked strip} is a marked disk with two boundary markings.
 Let $C$ be a connected $(2,n)$-marked nodal disk with markings $\ul{z}$.
 We write $\ul{z} = (z_-, z_+, z_1,\ldots, z_n)$ where $z_\pm$ are the boundary markings and $z_1,\ldots,z_n$ are the interior markings.
 We call $z_-$ (resp. $z_+$) the {\em incoming} (resp. {\em outgoing}) marking.
 Let $C_1,\ldots, C_m$ denote the ordered {\em strip components} of $C$ connecting $z_-$ to $z_+$; the remaining components are either {\em disk components}, if they have boundary, or {\em sphere components}, otherwise.
-Let $w_i := C_i \cap C_{i+1}$ denote the {\em intermediate node} connecting $C_i$ to $C_{i+1}$ for $i = 1,\ldots, m-1$.
-Let $w_0 = z_-$ and $w_m = z_+$ denote the incoming and outgoing markings.
-Let $C^\times := C - \{ w_0,\ldots, w_m \}$ denote the curve obtained by removing the nodes connecting strip components and the incoming and outgoing markings.
+Let $\ti{w}_i := C_i \cap C_{i+1}$ denote the {\em intermediate node} connecting $C_i$ to $C_{i+1}$ for $i = 1,\ldots, m-1$.
+Let $\ti{w}_0 = z_-$ and $\ti{w}_m = z_+$ denote the incoming and outgoing markings.
+Let $C^\times := C - \{ \ti{w}_0,\ldots, \ti{w}_m \}$ denote the curve obtained by removing the nodes connecting strip components and the incoming and outgoing markings.
 Each strip component may be equipped with coordinates

 satisfying the conditions that if $j$ is the standard complex structure on $\R \times [0,1]$ and $j_i$ is the complex structure on $C_i$ then